G-Simeone/Transparency_International/README.md

 * Go to [`Git for Windows`](https://gitforwindows.org/) and Download it (keep clicking on "Next" without changing the options and boxes ticked for you).

 3) Download this repository on your PC.
+* From the Terminal window type `git clone https://github.com/gsime1/Transparency_International_ETL_Pipeline`
+* From the Windows search box search "Transparency_International_ETL_Pipeline", right-click and select "copy path".
+* From the Terminal window type `cd`, then right clck and paste the path to the "Transparency_International_ETL_Pipeline" folder on your computer.
+* the prompter sign `>` of the command line should now contain `Transparency_International_ETL_Pipeline` which means you are inside the folder from the terminal (`cd` actually means, change directory, whereby we mean go to this folder whose path I gave you).

 4) Create environment using virtualenv + `requirements.txt`
+* From the command line type `virtualenv trac2018` *(trac2018 is the name I chose, you can give your environment any name you wish)*
+* Activate your environment by typing in the command line `.\trac2018\Scripts\activate` *(if you gave your virtual environment another name make sure you're changing the in between `.\whaevertyoucalledtheenvironment\Scripts\activate`.*
+* Install all necessary packages typing `pip install -r requirements.txt`.
+This might take few minutes.

 5) Working with the Google API
 * Activate Google API